Manuel Clouthier: Life

 Clouthier was born on June 13, 1934, in Culiacán, Sinaloa, Mexico to Manuel Clouthier Martínez de Castro and María Cristina del Rincón Bernal.
-His family owned 30,000 hectares of land in the Culiacán Valley as the descendant of Jean Auguste Clouthier, a French-Canadian doctor who made his home there in 1850.
+His family owned 30,000 hectares of land in the Culiacán Valley.
+He is a descendant of French Canadian doctor Jean Auguste Clouthier, who settled in Sinaloa in 1851.

 He became known to friends and family, and later as a political figure, by the nickname “Maquío” which he was given during childhood.

 He spent his early childhood in Culiacán, attending primary school at Colegio Cervantes.
 In 1942, his parents divorced and he moved with his mother and two brothers to Guadalajara.
 His mother remarried in Guadalajara, after which Manuel and his brother Marco Antonio were enrolled in the Instituto de Ciencias.
 Manuel was expelled from the school for bad behavior.

 In 1947, the boys’ father sent them to the United States to study middle school at the Brown Military Academy in Los Angeles.
 Clouthier left the school with the rank of first lieutenant.
 He then studied for a short time at the Black Fox Military Institute in San Diego.

 He returned to Mexico in 1951 to attend high school at Monterrey Institute of Technology and Higher Studies in Monterrey, going on to study a bachelor's in agricultural engineering at the same campus, graduating in 1957.
 In 1956 and 1957, he played defensive tackle and was president of the Student Association of the school.

 In 1959, he married Leticia Carrillo.
 The couple had eleven children, six daughters and five sons.
 One of his sons committed suicide, prompting him to spend more time with his family.